 Guests ages 1 – 100 years old will pay for admission.
-Pricing is $18.95 plus tax per person.
+Pricing ranges from $12.95 to $18.95 plus tax per person based on the day and session.
 Babies under 12 months and members receive free general admission.

 Members & paying guests must reserve tickets online.
 Tickets are NOT available in person.
 To reserve your space & purchase tickets, click here.

 Check website or call 404.527.3693 for more information.